agroce/rb_tree_demo/blogpost.md

 If we were really testing this red-black tree as a critical piece of code, we would probably at this point:

-- Make a tool to throw out all mutants inside comments, inside the `InorderTreePrint` function, or that remove an assertion.
+- Definitely make a tool (like a 10-line Python script, not anything heavyweight!) to throw out all mutants inside comments, inside the `InorderTreePrint` function, or that remove an assertion.

+- We might compile all the mutants and compare binaries with each other and the original file, to throw out obvious equivalent mutants and redundant mutants.
+This step can be a little annoying because compilers don't always produce equivalent binaries, due to timestamps generated at compile time, which is why I skipped over it in the discussion above.

-- Examine the remaining mutants (maybe 200 or so) carefully, to make sure we're not missing anything.
+- Examine the remaining mutants (maybe 200 or so, tops) carefully, to make sure we're not missing anything.
+Finding categories of "that's fine" mutants often makes this process much easier than it sounds off hand (things like "assertion removals are always ok").

 The process of (1) making a test generator then (2) applying mutation testing and (3) actually looking at the surviving mutants and using them to improve our testing can be thought of as a [_falsification-driven testing_ process](https://agroce.github.io/asej18.pdf).
 For highly-critical, small pieces of code, this can be a very effective way to build an effective fuzzing regimen.